ric-lopez/orbits/README.md

 # orbits
-Draw de orbits for a set of points in the plane
+Draw the orbits for a set of points in the plane